2013 Pakistani general election: Pakistan Peoples Party

 Founded in 1968, the Pakistan Peoples Party (PPP) is a centre-left and left oriented party, with a mainstream agenda of promoting socialist economics and social justice.
-The PPP announced that Zardari would be its candidate for the next Prime Minister, though Bilawal Zardari was still too young to become Prime Minister.
+The PPP announced that Zardari would be its candidate for the next Prime Minister, though Bilawal Zardari was still too young to become prime minister.
 Article 62 of the Constitution clearly states that the Prime Minister must be a person who is "not less than twenty-five years of age and is enrolled as a voter in any electoral roll for election to the seat".
+Zardari was not 25 until September 2013.
 On 5 May 2013, it was revealed that Zardari had left Pakistan for Dubai and would not be present at all on election day.
 He unexpectedly left the country and would not be addressing any party rallies or meetings.
 The PPP also announced that he would not return until after the elections are over.

 The PPP's campaign was led by Amin Fahim, accompanied by notable leftist activists such as Taj Haider, Aitzaz Ahsan, Raza Rabbani, and Yousaf Gillani.
 The PPP ran two different political programmes during the election campaign: "Massawat" (lit.
 Egalitarianism) and "People's Employment Programme" for the youth voters, and also its vintage "Roti Kapda Aur Makaan (lit.
 Bread, Cloth, House) slogan.
 The PPP highlighted its implementation of the nationalization and welfare programs that were launched in 2008.
 In addition, the PPP greatly supported awareness of industrial and labor rights, importance of higher education in the country, promotion of social economics, a foreign policy of building relations with Russia and Eastern Europe, counterterrorism legislation, efforts to reduce gas shortages in the country.
 Generally, the PPP's main focused was on gathering its support from Sindh.
 In a critical editorial in the English-language newspaper, The Nation, the PPP neglected to highlight the prevailing issue of energy conservation to reduce the repeated cycle of loadshedding in the country.